Lucyxu0916/2022-msia423-Xu-Ziru-project/README.md

 4) Adjusted R Squared: Adjusted R Squared is a modified version of R-squared that has been adjusted for the number of predictors in the model.

+Given the small sample size in the data, the model is considered as successful if MAPE is smaller than 25% and R Squared is greater than 60%.
 #### Business metric
 1) User Activation: Number of new users every month